Cairi-S/vegan-Glasgow/documentation/TESTING.md

 *For logged in users only:*

-- Check that edit/delete buttons are only visible for users own reviews.
+- Check that edit button is only visible for users own reviews.
 - In review section click 'Edit' button and check in redirects to the edit review button with the correct restaurant name and review body displayed.
-- In review section click 'Delete' button and check it triggers a modal prompting the user to confirm that they want to delete that review.
-- Re-open the 'Delete' modal and click the 'x' and 'Close' buttons to ensure that the modal is closed and no action is taken.
-- Re-open the 'Delete' modal and click the 'Delete' button making sure the user is redirected back to their profile page and the review has been removed.
+- Check that 'delete a review' link is only visible for logged in users.
+If no user or admin user are logged in the link does not displayed.

 *For admin users only:*

-- Check that the delete review button is visible for logged in admin users.
-Repeat the modal checks for deleting reviews.
 - Check that the edit and delete restaurant buttons are visible for logged in admin users.
 - Click the 'Edit Info' button in the Edit/Delete restaurant section checking that admin are redirected to the edit info page and the information from the corresponding page is auto generated.
-- Repeat the modal checks for deleting restaurants.
+- Checks modal for deleting restaurants using the same methods as previously mentioned

 CREATE ACCOUNT